Being informed about customs and tradition is the only way future generations will ensure that our history does not become extinct.

 Should offering or seeking apologies for acts as far back to the time of the Mongols who ran an empire that emerged from the unification of several nomadic tribes under the leadership of Genghis Khan in 1206 and sent invasions in every direction.
 Perhaps we should seek Julius Caesar, or Alexander the Great?

-Colonization, An Act of a Different Time
+Imperialism: An Act of a Different Era

 Apologies are not really necessary because some issues of the past are the way the world took shape back then, and this is a general opinion.
-A handful of leaders have half-heartedly recognized the suffering that the colonialism inflicted, but none have come forth to say, “We are profoundly sorry for Colonization and slave-trading of the past, and the ways it has affected you as a people”.
+A handful of leaders have half-heartedly recognized the suffering that colonialism inflicted, but none have come forth to say, “We are profoundly sorry for Colonization and slave-trading of the past, and the ways it has affected you as a people”.

 But apologies will change nothing, and is more for emotional satisfaction, just to make people feel better about what transpired in the past.
 But what is its worth?